vannarho-fas/PotentialFutureExposureAWSSpark/README.md

  </pre></code>

-#### Generate a matrix of normally distributed random numbers and spread them across the cluster
+#### Generate a matrix of normally distributed random numbers and spread them across the cluster.
+I've used the default settings from Spark for the partitions.

 <pre><code>

-  randArrayRDD = RandomRDDs.normalVectorRDD(sc, Nsim, len(T), NPartitions, seed=1)
+  randArrayRDD = RandomRDDs.normalVectorRDD(sc, Nsim, len(T), seed=1)

 </pre></code>